-CLL is slightly more common in males than females.
-The reasons for this are not known.
+In general, leukemia is more common in men than women.
+This includes CLL that is slightly more common in males than in females.
+The reason for this is not clear.

 CLL is more common in North America and Europe than in Asia.
 Asian people who live in the United States do not have a higher risk than those living in Asia.
 This is why experts think the differences in risk are related to genetics rather than environmental factors.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 American Society of Clinical Oncology.
 Leukemia - Chronic Lymphocytic - CLL: Risk Factors (06/2016).
 Accessed at www.cancer.net/cancer-types/leukemia-chronic-lymphocytic-cll/risk-factors on April 12, 2018.

 National Cancer Institute.
 Chronic Lymphocytic Leukemia Treatment (PDQ®)–Patient Version.
 March 28, 2018.
 Accessed at www.cancer.gov/types/leukemia/patient/cll-treatment-pdq on April 12, 2018.